 - Drift – Art and Dark Matter: Drift is an Artist Residency that we are running with the Agnes Etherington Art Centre at Queen’s University and SNOLAB.
 Overcoming scientific challenges requires thinking of these problems in new ways, making connections that are often neglected.
 Scientific endeavours are also about understanding our place in the Universe and making meaning of existence.
 Both of these focuses are consistent with and demand engagement with art.
 Thus, Drift sponsored four international artists to visit the Nobel-prize winning SNOLAB facility and meet with scientists and engineers before making unique art pieces inspired by their residency.
-These pieces will be on display as a new exhibit at the Agnes in January 2021 before travelling to other art galleries around Canada.
-We are developing components for the kits above that tie in to the digital content available with Drift.
-We are also designing an in-class activity where a science class and an arts class work together.
+These pieces have been on display as a new exhibit at the Agnes since January 2021 and will shortly be travelling to other art galleries around Canada.
+We have developed and piloted components for the kits above that tie in to the digital content available with Drift.
+This includes an in-class activity where a science class and an arts class work together.
 We aim to make content and opportunities to get art students thinking about science in their art, and science students thinking about art in their science.
 To register to access the Drifting Together resource, please complete this form: https://queensu.qualtrics.com/jfe/form/SV_a2x3PTEl9y4GNZY.
 Also, please check out our Drifting Together Gallery, here.

 - A summer teacher workshop: Details to come!